EV Charger

-We look at where users arrive, how bays are used, how power is routed, and whether the site needs room to scale later.
+We look at charger location, electrical routing, user access, and whether the setup needs room to scale later.

 Planning Priorities

-A strong EV charging rollout balances access, electrical readiness, and future use.
+A strong EV charging setup balances user convenience, electrical readiness, and future use.

 Place chargers where vehicle behavior already makes sense

-Charging should align with how drivers arrive, park, wait, and leave instead of creating friction in the surrounding site flow.
+Charging should align with how drivers arrive, park, wait, and leave instead of creating friction around the parking area.

 Coordinate charging with the site’s electrical reality